I-House Accepting Residents for 2020-21 Year

 - Although some I-House traditions will be suspended, we will continue to host a variety of virtual programs that encourage diversity of thought, experience, and an expanded worldview.

-For a brief overview of what’s in store for 2020 academic year, take a look at these Top 5 Reasons to Live at I-House.
+For a briefer overview of benefits for residents, take a look at these Top 5 Reasons to Live at I-House.